Ted-Williams/hoffi-coffi/README.md

 * The *home page* will incorporate a landing image of coffee with a the option for the user to sign up to the website.
 There will also be a welcome message to the website.
 * The *coffee page* will allow users to view a variety of coffees.
 It will display their names and a short description below a picture of each.
 * *Favourite* The user will be able to favourite any coffee they wish to, once they have created an account.
+* The *sign up* page will allow the users to create an account.
+This will allow them to keep track of the coffees that they like.
+* The *contact form* allows the user to get in contact with any questions that they may have.